 Until we’re ready to wear the long white robe of a master (not literally, of course), we can surrender to the call of the heart to forgive and trust that the heart will never leads us astray, like the mind has done countless times.
 It takes the same amount of energy to resist, contract and sell out to fear as it takes to let ourselves surrender, expand and give over to grace.

 This is the prayer I shared with my yogis today:

 Let the fire of my heart consume any judgments, resentment and fear until all that’s left is understanding, compassion and forgiveness.

 I ask for forgiveness from all those I’ve hurt, knowingly or unknowingly, in thought, word or action.
 I forgive all those who have hurt me, knowingly or unknowingly, and release them.
 I also forgive myself for having held on to judgment and resentment.

-May the energy of my heart be naturally, effortlessly and courageously expressed through me; through my body, my thoughts, my words and my actions.
+May the energy of my heart be naturally, effortlessly and courageously expressed through me; through my thoughts, my words and my actions.

 May my own practice of understanding, compassion and forgiveness benefit others.

 I know that this is the way of love, the way to freedom and the way back home.